dbissell6/Math4Cyber/08_Machine_Learning.md

 ReLU (Rectified Linear Unit): Popular for its simplicity and efficiency.
 It outputs the input directly if it is positive; otherwise, it outputs zero.
 It's widely used in hidden layers because it helps with faster training and reducing the likelihood of vanishing gradients.

-Tanh (Hyperbolic Tangent): Similar to sigmoid but outputs values between -1 and 1.
+`Tanh (Hyperbolic Tangent)`: Similar to sigmoid but outputs values between -1 and 1.
 It's useful for tasks where negative outputs are meaningful.

-Sigmoid: Outputs a value between 0 and 1, making it ideal for binary classification tasks, like determining whether an email is spam or not.
+`Sigmoid`: Outputs a value between 0 and 1, making it ideal for binary classification tasks, like determining whether an email is spam or not.

-Softmax: Used in the output layer for multi-class classification tasks.
+`Softmax`: Used in the output layer for multi-class classification tasks.
 It converts logits to probabilities by taking the exponential of each output and then normalizing these values by dividing by the sum of all the exponentials.

 ## Propagation